nicktheway/academic-kickstart/content/en/home/about.md

 # Biography
 Nick is a student of electrical and computer engineering at the Aristotle University.
 His interests include artificial intelligence, image processing, game development and software engineering.
-Currently, he is part of the Ωmega Dimension team making the "The hidden music box" video game.
+Currently, he is part of [Ωmega Dimension](http://dimensionomega.ml/wp/) developing "The hidden music box" video game.

 When not working on school projects or on the video game, he takes part on programming challenges, plays the piano and learns Japanese.